Carlos Ferrero: Background and education

+Ferrero died on 31 January 2025, at the age of 83.

+Early career

-He practiced radio journalism on Radio Miraflores as a political commentator (1965-1969).
-In the same way, he has been a news commentator on Panamericana Televisión (1978-1980) and América Televisión (1989).
-He was Co-host of the 2x2 television program on Canal N (1999-2000).
+Ferrero practiced radio journalism on Radio Miraflores as a political commentator (1965–1969).
+In the same way, he has been a news commentator on Panamericana Televisión (1978–1980) and América Televisión (1989).
+He was Co-host of the 2x2 television program on Canal N (1999–2000).

-He worked at the Central Reserve Bank of Peru (1965-1982).
+He worked at the Central Reserve Bank of Peru (1965–1982).
 He entered the Department of Economic Studies and followed training at the International Monetary Fund in Analysis and Financial Policy (1967).
 He then went on to work for the General Secretariat of the BCR.

-He was administrative manager of the BCR (1976-1980) and president of the Peruvian part of the Puyango-Tumbes Binational Commission (1978-1980).
+Ferrero was administrative manager of the BCR (1976–1980) and president of the Peruvian part of the Puyango-Tumbes Binational Commission (1978–1980).
 He went on to the bank's legal department until he resigned in 1982.

-He has been a professor of Law at the universities: Femenina del Sagrado Corazón (1965-1967), Católica, Ricardo Palma, San Martín de Porres, San Marcos and Lima, as well as the Diplomatic Academy of Peru.
+He was a professor of law at the universities: Femenina del Sagrado Corazón (1965–1967), Católica, Ricardo Palma, San Martín de Porres, San Marcos and Lima, as well as the Diplomatic Academy of Peru.

 Political career

-He worked for former President Alberto Fujimori, and was elected several times under his party, Cambio 90–New Majority, After he was in disgrace with the government, he passed to the opposition party.
-In the 2000 elections, he ran for First Vice President as the running mate of Alejandro Toledo in his Perú Posible ticked but the ticket lost to Alberto Fujimori’s Peru 2000 ticket.
+Ferrero worked for former President Alberto Fujimori, and was elected several times under his party, Cambio 90–New Majority, After he was in disgrace with the government, he passed to the opposition party.
+In the 2000 elections, he ran for First Vice President as the running mate of Alejandro Toledo in his Perú Posible ticket but the ticket lost to Alberto Fujimori’s Peru 2000 ticket.
 Nevertheless, he was re-elected to the Congress.
 In late-2000, after the resignation of Fujimori, he ran against Valentín Paniagua for the Presidency of the Peruvian Congress.
 He lost the election, and Paniagua claimed his position as Interim President of Peru.
 He would then become President of the Congress in 2000, and was reaffirmed in 2001 and 2002 and served until 2003.